 In 2002, following Williams Sensei’s change of direction, she joined Master Koretoshi Maruyama into his newly founded Aikido Yuishinkai organisation.

-Between 2004 and 2012 Elisabeth Andel accompanied Maruyama Sensei as PA on his yearly international tours, attending over 40 international seminars in Europe, the US, Canada, Japan and New Zealand, producing seminar videos and gaining invaluable experience and insights into the art along the way.
+Between 2004 and 2012 Elisabeth Andel accompanied Maruyama Sensei on his yearly international tours, producing seminar videos and gaining invaluable experience and insights into the art along the way.

-In 2012 she was awarded 7th Dan by Master Koretoshi Maruyama, Aikido Yuishinkai, and in 2014 by Michael Williams Sensei, Aikido Goshinkai.
+In 2012 she was awarded 7th Dan by Master Koretoshi Maruyama, as well as in 2014 by Michael Williams Sensei, who upon his return to Australia had founded Aikido Goshinkai.

-In 2016 she opened a training space in her home in Ewingsdale, which was named ‘Setsudo’ by Williams Sensei.
+Elisabeth Andel is regular guest instructor at the Aikido Community, South Tweed Heads Dojo, and has also, in 2016, opened a training space in her home in Ewingsdale, which was named ‘Setsudo’ by Master Michael Williams.